jupyter-lsp/jupyterlab-lsp/README.md

 - if you use local installation, it might be in `~/.local/lib/python3.6/site-packages/jupyterlab/staging/` (where instead of python3.6 you should use your Python3 version having JupyterLab installed)

-5. (Optional) to enable opening files outside of the root directory (the place where you start JupyterLab), create `.lsp_symlink` and symlink your `home`, `usr`, or any other location which include the files that you wish to make possible to open in there:
+5. (Optional) to enable opening files outside of the root directory (the place where you start JupyterLab), create `.lsp_symlink` and symlink your `home`, `usr`, or any other location which includes the files that you wish to make possible to open in there:

 ```bash
 mkdir .lsp_symlink